Bat Lash: Character origin

-In 1968, Carmine Infantino, newly installed editorial director of DC Comics, and his editor, Joe Orlando, came up with the name and basic premise of the loner whose family had been wiped out by murderous thugs, and then brought in Sheldon Mayer (former DC editor and creator of Sugar and Spike) and Sergio Aragonés (an artist best known for his comedic illustrations for Mad magazine) to further flesh out the concept.
+In 1968, Carmine Infantino, newly installed editorial director of DC Comics, and his editor, Joe Orlando, came up with the name and basic premise of the loner whose family had been wiped out by murderous thugs, and then brought in Sheldon Mayer (former DC editor and creator of Sugar and Spike) and Sergio Aragonés (an artist best known for his comedic illustrations in Mad magazine) to further flesh out the concept.

 Mayer wrote the first appearance (Showcase #76, August 1968).
 Infantino claimed to have greatly rewritten it.
 The assignment was then handed to Aragonés, with Denny O'Neil doing the dialog over Aragonés' plots, and Nick Cardy providing the art.
 Issues were produced in a variation of the full script method.
 First, Aragonés would create a plot in thumbnail sketch form, then O'Neil would write the dialog, and last came Cardy's finished art.

 Publication history

 Bat Lash first appeared in 1968, in a house ad running in Superman DC Comics.
 It featured a gangly figure, in silhouette, stalking toward the reader, with the tagline: "Bat Lash.
 Will he save the West, or ruin it?".

 The character's first published story appeared in Showcase #76.
-It featured a devil-may-care character, a peaceful, violence hating man who attracts trouble wherever he goes.
+It featured a devil-may-care character, a peaceful, violence-hating man who attracts trouble wherever he goes.
 Dialoguer Denny O'Neil summarized that, "he was a charming anti-hero, or as close to a charming anti-hero as comics ever came—at least as we did him.
 In subsequent handlings Bat Lash became a churlish anti-hero.
 Sergio [Aragonés] and I tried to make him in the tradition of the charming rogue.
 Bat had a conscience represented by the flower in his hat which he inevitably threw away whenever he was doing something ratty" [emphasis in original].

 Bat Lash's own series only lasted seven issues.
 Even though editorial director Carmine Infantino claimed it sold well in Europe, sales in the States were not enough to sustain a run of the title.
-O'Neil has questioned this, remarking that low sales was "always" the reason given for cancellation in those days, and that he had reason to believe that this was not the case with Bat Lash.
+O'Neil questioned this, remarking that low sales was "always" the reason given for cancellation in those days, and that he had reason to believe that this was not the case with Bat Lash.
 The character and the series bearing his name have been recognized in the industry, including the 1968 and 1969 Alley Awards for Best Western Titles.